Cogito-ergo-sum1/bioaltschool/README.md

 💡 THE FUTURE OF PLATFORM AS A SERVICE (PaaS)

-This project demonstrates full-stack deployment, server provisioning, reverse proxy configuration, and frontend development — all essential skills for a cloud engineer.
+This project doesn't particularly dwell on the above topic however it demonstrates full-stack deployment, server provisioning, reverse proxy configuration, and frontend development — all essential skills for a cloud engineer.

-The future of PaaS lies in seamless developer experiences and automatic scaling infrastructure.
-This prototype envisions a smart PaaS tool that helps startups deploy with minimal configuration, faster delivery, and cost-efficient scalability — built on the flexibility of open-source frameworks and cloud-native services.

 🛠️ Tech Stack